Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-time-of-day-greeting.md

 The next thing we need is the current hour for that user.
 We can access a new `Date` object and use the `getHours` method.

-That will return something like `11` when the time is `11:55` that cool because that's how our greetings will work.
+That will return something like `11` when the time is `11:55`.
+That's cool because that's how our greetings will work.

 ```js
 const hour = new Date().getHours();